 The company shall use assumptions to project cash flows to and from assuming companies that are consistent with other assumptions used by the company in calculating the DR or SR for the reinsured policies and that reflect the terms of the reinsurance agreements.

+Guidance Note: Where a reinsurance treaty defines expenses to be reimbursed by the reinsurer these contractual expenses would ordinarily be the assumed ceding expenses.
+The direct expenses would be based on the cedent’s inflation and expense assumptions with margins following Section 9.E.
+When calculating the post reinsurance reserve, these margins, as with other margins, should be set such that they increase the post reinsurance reserve.
+To the extent that the reinsurer is reimbursing lower expenses than those reflected in the direct reserve calculation a net reserve may be necessary even where 100% of the policyholder cash flows are ceded.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)